Musco Lighting

 Musco Lighting, often referred to as Musco, is a privately-held company that specializes designs and manufactures sports lighting, transportation and infrastructure lighting, automated sports broadcasting, and modular sports venue products.
 The company's headquarters are in Oskaloosa, Iowa, with manufacturing plants in Muscatine, Iowa; Incheon, South Korea; and Shanghai, China.
 Musco also has offices throughout North America, Europe, Central America, the Middle East, and Australia.

-Founding

-Musco was founded in 1976 by Joe Crookham and Myron Gordin.
-Crookham was an attorney, and Gordin an engineer.
-Their partnership began in 1968 when they founded a startup business venture named G&L Industries.

 History

 1980s

 Entering the 1980s, Musco worked to improve its SportsCluster system, while developing a mobile sports lighting product.
 In 1980, the team tested its original mobile lighting system at the University of Iowa's Kinnick Stadium.
 Two years later, executives from ABC Sports, who had been at the system's test in Iowa City, contacted Musco about utilizing the company's mobile lighting at Notre Dame Stadium for a game the following season between the University of Notre Dame and the University of Michigan.

 Throughout the 1980s, Musco's mobile lighting system, which was named the Musco Light, was used at other venues, events, and on the production sets of motion pictures, including All the Right Moves.

 Later in the decade, Musco introduced the SportsCluster2 system, along with new technologies designed to reduce glare including its Level-8 and Total Light Control products.
 The company began work on a complete-system approach, in which it would oversee the manufacturing of its own poles and pre-cast concrete base.
 Other events that featured Musco's lighting that decade included the 1983 Super Bowl, the 1984 Olympic Games, and the rededication ceremony for the Statue of Liberty.